-As an artist, Aniela is invested in the act of reconsidering both making and presenting performance.
+Her performance works are invested in the act of reconsidering both making and presenting norms.
 Whether by questioning the singular notion of the artist/choreographer, by working in the space ‘between’ genres and practices, or with bodies that exhibit a flagrant tendency towards what might be perceived as ‘deviance’ or ‘dysfunction’.
-Finding movement as a response to inquiries can allow works to ask questions rather than present an argument – finding sincerity whilst accepting artifice.

-Over the last five years research has been developing around: the somatic experiencing and choreography of pain, the role of risk in performance and biopsychosocial research into the ‘functions’ of the body.
+Over the last five years research has been developing around: the choreography of pain, the interplay of risk and erotics in somatic experiences, and biopsychosocial research into the ‘functions’ of the body.

 They are the lead artist of collaborative project STASIS, founded in 2014 with Isabel Palmstierna, Paloma Proudfoot and Wet Mess.
 The group’s most recent performance was presented at Glasgow International 2023 at SWG3 and the same year they were nominated for the Paul Hamlyn Award.